RubLo256/Marketing-Agency-Website-Refactor/README.md

-# Marketing Agency Website Refractor
+# Marketing Agency Website Refactor

 This project aims to improve the accessibility and search engine optimization of a marketing agency website by implementing Semantic HTML and optimizing image alt attributes.